Skip to main content

 })

-Testing Against a Specific Transaction
+Testing Against a Specific Block

 When you want to test your assertion against a specific known transaction (such as a historical exploit), set blockRange: 1 with the block number containing that transaction: